wmcbrine/PDCurses/doc/intro.md

     A_DIM         half bright -- no effect in PDCurses A_INVIS       invisible -- no effect in PDCurses A_ITALIC      italic
-    A_LEFTLINE    line along the left edge
+    A_LEFT        line along the left edge
     A_PROTECT     protected (?) -- PDCurses renders this as a
                   combination of the *LINE attributes
     A_REVERSE     reverse video
-    A_RIGHTLINE   line along the right edge
+    A_RIGHT       line along the right edge
     A_STANDOUT    terminal's best highlighting mode
     A_UNDERLINE   underline